 Qualifying year refers to the year for which Wage Credit Scheme payout is computed, based on the wage increases given in that year.
 There are 9 qualifying years - 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021.

-All employers, with the exception of the following entities on the employer exclusion list, will automatically qualify if they pay qualifying wage increases to their Singaporean employees:
+All employers, except for the following entities on the employer exclusion list, will automatically qualify if they pay qualifying wage increases to their Singaporean employees:

 Employer Exclusion List